 We regularly invite members and delegates to complete Equality, Diversity and Inclusion surveys, to help us improve our plans to include our entire community in our initiatives.
 We have been collecting data about gender identity since 2013 and have also asked individuals to share details regarding their career stage, ethnicity, disabilities, long term illnesses or impairments and sexual orientation since 2018.

-Unfortunately, the response rate to our 2021 survey was too low to accurately represent our membership and so we are currently looking at other ways of collecting this data.
+Unfortunately, the response rates to our most recent surveys were too low to accurately represent our membership and so we are currently looking at other ways of collecting this data.
 As a result, our most recent survey results are from 2020.

 Representation of women over time